enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 It also meant that social change could be seen as the outcome of interactions within a network, not just the actions of individuals or the will of leaders.
 Revolutions, migrations, financial collapses, or cultural shifts are not isolated accidents; they emerge from the dynamics of the system itself.

 By treating society as a system, thinkers could begin to search for patterns in history and predict how different pressures might interact.
-This approach created the foundation for combining systemic thinking with mathematical tools — especially **probability and statistics** — to make social forecasting more precise.
+This approach created the foundation for combining systemic thinking with mathematical tools, especially **probability and statistics** which makes social forecasting more precise.

 Not everyone accepts this systemic view of society.
 Critics argue that it risks becoming **too mechanical**, reducing human behavior to the level of machines or organisms.
 Unlike cells in a body, people are conscious, creative, and capable of making choices that break expected patterns.